 Merganser is affiliated with other investment advisers, as described in "Other Financial Industry Activities and Affiliations" above.
 Providence Equity Partners L.L.C. focuses primarily on different investment strategies than those of Merganser, although such investment strategies may overlap from time to time, and is an investment adviser that is registered with the SEC.
+Clients of

-Clients of Merganser and Providence Equity Partners L.L.C. may invest in the same companies, including in the same security or in different securities of such company.
+Merganser and Providence Equity Partners L.L.C. may invest in the same companies, including in the same security or in different securities of such company.
 In the ordinary course of conducting its activities, interests of Merganser's clients may therefore conflict with the interests of the clients of Providence Equity Partners L.L.C.
 Other than Providence Equity Partners L.L.C. the investment adviser affiliates of Merganser do not have their own clients.
-Generally, however, conflicts between the Adviser and its affiliates are mitigated because the Adviser and its affiliates are separately operated and generally do not share trading or investment information.
+Generally, however, conflicts between the Adviser and its affiliates are mitigated because the Adviser and its affiliates are separately operated and do not share trading or investment information.
+As the Providence Affiliates operate separately and independently from Merganser, there is an information barrier in place so that Merganser does not provide access to the Providence Affiliates of any client portfolio transactions and Merganser does not have access to its direct and indirect affiliate's portfolio transactions.